Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Purpose

-The Alberta Disability Assistance Program (ADAP) will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, medical and personal supports they need.
+The Alberta Disability Assistance Program (ADAP) will empower Albertans with disabilities to pursue fulfilling job opportunities while continuing to receive the financial, health and employment supports they need.

-Albertans with disabilities and the organizations that support them have made it clear that they want supports that meet their unique needs and abilities, rather than the current one-size-fits-all solution offered by the longstanding Assured Income for the Severely Handicapped (AISH) program.
-Albertans with disabilities stressed the importance of providing pathways to employment for individuals who are able to work but still need to receive benefits, and AISH is not designed to provide this type of support.
+Albertans with disabilities and the organization that support them have made it clear that they want more support and opportunities to earn a living than what is offered by the Assured Income for the Severely Handicapped (AISH) program.
+They stressed the importance of providing pathways to employment for individuals who are able to work but still require support – something AISH is not designed to provide.

 How it works

-Starting in July 2026, the new Alberta Disability Assistance Program will become operational and disability income assistance applicants will be assessed for both the new program and AISH.
+Starting on July 1, 2026, the new Alberta Disability Assistance Program will become operational and disability income assistance applicants will be assessed for both ADAP and AISH.
 Eligible applicants will be placed in the program best suited to their unique situation.
-If deemed eligible for AISH or ADAP, applicants will receive the difference in benefits retroactively to the date that their complete application was submitted.

 Assured Income for the Severely Handicapped (AISH)